zavalit/zavalit.github.io/_provisioning/vagrant_puppet_docker.md

 {% endhighlight %}

 and extend our Vagrantfile with an ip, that we want our vagrant instance should have.
+In parallel the Vagrantfile could be refactored a bit, in order to make our vagrant instance more specific.

 {% highlight ruby %}